 What is often forgotten, or not done when the network of trails we’ll use is unfamiliar, is to plan bearing in mind the weather of recent weeks and of the day itself.
 More and more people are aware that it’s better not to ride when the trails are wet, to keep them in good shape.
 However, some trails allow us to ride sooner after rainfall than others without worrying about making conditions worse.

-Having said that, I’ll add some advice to help you make the most of our network of trails.
+Some advice to help you make the most of trails

 - Construction or repair work can result in trail closures; check the trail report before your arrival.